shelleyshuzhang/mon-iot-traffic-analysis/README.md

 #### Encryption Analysis

 - For pie plots, a set of plots in the format `<DEV_MFR>_pie_<dst_type>_encryption_traffic.png` are produced.
-They show the percentage of traffic that is encrypted and the percentage of traffic that is unencrypted.
+They show the percentage of traffic that is sent encrypted and the percentage of traffic that is sent unencrypted.

 - For horizontal bar plots, plots in the format `<DEV_MFR>_bar_<dst_type>_unencrypted_traffic.png` are produced.
 They show the destinations of the unencrypted traffic and the amount of traffic being sent to and received from each destination.